john-bagiliko/Django-Projects/README.md

 Create your database:
 as
+login to mysql and create a database as

 mysql> CREATE DATABASE database_name;

+Now that your database is set, do

+quit the database server using Ctrl + D

+$mkdir your_directory

+$ cd your_directory

 Clone the repository into your directory as:

-$cd your_directory

 $git clone https://github.com/john-bagiliko/Django-Projects.git

-Open the settings.py file and change "githubdb" to "database_name" under the DATABASES section
+Open the settings.py file with a text editor and change "githubdb" to "database_name" under the DATABASES section

-It should be something like
+It should look something like

 DATABASES = {